max-evolve/max-evolve.github.io/_resources/2025-01-01-estimation-questions.md

 ## **1. Estimate via proxy**

 An excellent method to estimate a number is to figure out another related and known number.
 Instead of trying to just guess how many cars in Seattle, we can hypothesize that the number of cars is directly related to the number of families in the area.
 This latter quantity is definitely easier to derive a number for.
-The [self-driving car example in our course](https://www.tryexponent.com/course/lesson/self-driving-cars) shows this method in practice.
+Eg: [Self Driving Car](/self-driving-cars-mapping/)

 Once we have our related quantity, all we need to do is scale that number up or down.
 For example, if we assume there are 300,000 households in Seattle, it doesn't mean there are 300,000 cars in Seattle.
 Each household may have, on average, 2 cars.
 So that means there are `300,000 households * 2 cars` = **600,000 cars in Seattle**.